The Badur Foundation

 - Rubies (UK): Empowering girls to discover their strengths

-- Open Clasp Theatre Company (UK): Using theater for social change
+- Open Clasp Theatre Company (UK): Using theatre for social change

 - Contemporary Roma Art Space Association (Hungary): Empowering progressive Roma art